 - Make sure the lower vent hose is positioned up so it can connect to the PCV valve when the manifold is reinstalled.

-You will now need to reference back to our article Intake Manifold Gasket Repair to complete your BMW PCV valve repair/installation.
 Please note that reinstalling the intake manifold takes patience.
 Always walk away from the job and regroup if you find yourself trying to force parts together, or if you start getting irritated.
 There are many plastic parts in the intake system that can break from trying to “manhandle” an installation causing you more work and grief.
 Take your time…we can’t stress it enough!